Montana Minimum Wage for 2016, 2017

 Montana's state minimum wage rate is $8.15 per hour.
 This is greater than the Federal Minimum Wage of $7.25.
 You are entitled to be paid the higher state minimum wage.
 The minimum wage applies to most employees in Montana, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 The Montana minimum wage was last changed in 2008, when it was raised $1.60 from $6.55 to $8.15.
-Montana's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+Montana's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 Montana's minimum wage is adjusted yearly based on a cost-of-living measurement taken on September 30th with the Consumer Price Index and effective on January 1 of the following year.
 Unlike other states, Montana does not allow a training wage lower then the minimum wage, does not permit employers to pay tipped workers less then the minimum wage.

 The Montana Minimum Wage was raised 15 cents on January 1, 2015 from $7.90 per hour to $8.05 per hour.
 Montana's minimum wage was raised 10 cents in 2014, 15 cents in 2013, and 10 cents in 2012.
 The rate was automatically adjusted again on January 1 2016.

 One notable exemption to the Montana minimum wage applies to small companies with less then $110,000 in annual sales.
 A business not covered by the Fair Labor Standards Act whose gross annual sales are $110,000 or less may pay $4.00 per hour, however, if an individual employee is producing or moving goods between states or otherwise covered by the Fair Labor Standards Act, that employee must be paid the greater of either the federal minimum wage or Montana’s minimum wage.